BreeNous/Bucket/README.md

 No installation required, you simply have to access the page and login!

   ## Usage
 Once you log into the site you can use the list to add whatever you desire to it and it will save it for you.
-You use item to set the title of the list item, category to set items in different categories of your choosing, and a description to set the description of the listed item to go more in-depth on it.
+You use item to set the title of the list item, and a description to set the description of the listed item to go more in-depth on it.

   ## License
     This project is licensed with MIT